 Contents

-The need for Handoff
+The Need for Handoff in Wireless Communication

 - One of the building blocks of cellular communication is mobility, which refers to providing users with the freedom of movement while they still are connected to the network.